TAbdiukov/TAbdiukov.github.io/content/post/2023-12-14-laser-eye-surgery-exp/index.md

 * The same day, I had to drive a lot, and admittedly, driving a vehicle in the first day was difficult, because I was still very photosensitive to the outdoors.
 The next day was a lot easier.

+* Some visual bugs (temporarily) remained, but they are negligible, given how good the vision has become.